IC Markets vs Skilling, Who's Better?

 What Languages Do IC Markets And Skilling Support?

-Being able to chat completely with your trading platform is a key part of comparing online brokers to find your perfect broker.
-Not only for support but to ensure you completely understand everything on their website and inside their application as it is a key factor to success when trading online.
+Being able to talk completely with your online broker is a key part of comparing online brokers to find your perfect broker.
+Not only for support but to ensure you completely understand everything on their website and inside their application as it is a key factor to success when trading forex.

-Below you can find the languages that both IC Markets and Skilling support.
+Below you will find the languages that both IC Markets and Skilling offer communication in.

 How Many Clients Do IC Markets and Skilling Have?

-Both IC Markets and Skilling are well known and trusted.
-It is important to work with an online broker you can trust and one of the easiest ways of establishing this is by knowing how many customers are using their services.
+Both IC Markets and Skilling are well established with their client base.
+It is important to work with an online broker that is reputable and one of the most simple ways of establishing this is by knowing how many clients are using their services.

-Below you will find details of how many clients IC Markets and Skilling have
+Below you will find details of how many users IC Markets and Skilling have

 What Payment Methods Do IC Markets and Skilling Accept?